atomaly1/casebot-app/README.md

 ![](images/casebot_logo.png)

-This app was developp for a student project.
+This app was developped on AndroidStudio for a student project.
 It is meant to be used with the CaseBot autonomous suitcase.

 ### Overview